 We’re getting in touch with important details ahead of your visit.
 Please take the time to carefully read this email which contains event specific instructions about attending this event and what to expect.

-Don’t forget you can catch Flood: From the Sea (Part 1), a short film, online athull2017.co.uk/flood3.
+Don’t forget you can catch Flood: From the Sea (Part 1), a short film, online athull2017.co.uk/flood & Flood: To the Sea (Part 3) on BBC IPlayer for a limited time.

 Please remember to bring along your tickets; either print@home, pre-printed tickets or have the ability to present them on your mobile device screen.
 Tickets will be scanned.